Idea for Space Colony game

 Colony Travel Methods

 So, now that you have yourself the colonists, you need to get them there.
-The best way to do it will probably depend on what you are transporting, but here are the methods I’ve devised:
+The best way to do it will depend on what you are transporting, as there’s no point in having to maintain a pressurized hull with breathable atmosphere and artificial gravity if all your colonists are stored as data on hard drives.

 • Conventional/Generational – colonists live aboard ship in real time during entire journey.